Body

 Rich Baraniuk

 Baraniuk has spent two decades building infrastructure to address problems like this one.
-He founded OpenStax, one of the largest open educational resource providers in the world, with more than 80 free, peer-reviewed digital textbooks reaching millions of students across 169 countries.
+He founded OpenStax, one of the largest open educational resource providers in the world, with more than 80 free, peer-reviewed digital textbooks and supporting technology reaching millions of students in high school, college, and across 169 countries.
 He also founded SafeInsights, a national infrastructure for education research.
-Together, they form a trusted knowledge base and a research engine, and they're now foundational to a more ambitious effort: building AI for education that's grounded in how people actually learn.
+Together, they form a trusted knowledge base and a research engine, and they're now foundational to a more ambitious effort: AI for education that's grounded in how people actually learn.

-That work now extends into a university-wide AI for education initiative at Rice, alongside Rice Digital Learning and faculty from across the School of Engineering and Computing and the School of Social Sciences.
-The challenge is to build AI tools that are truly responsible: fair, safe, grounded in learning science, continuously evaluated and designed for real classrooms.
+Rice University’s growing AI for education initiative includes OpenStax, SafeInsights, Rice Digital Learning, and various faculty and leaders from the School of Engineering and Computing, the School of Social Sciences, the Glasscock School of Continuing Studies, and Rice operations.
+The challenge is to build AI tools that are truly “responsible” for teaching and learning, meaning they are fair, safe, grounded in learning science, continuously evaluated, and designed for real classrooms.

 The trouble is that AI designed without learning science makes the problem worse.
 The OECD's 2026 Digital Education Outlook found that students who use AI produce higher-quality work but learn less, a paradox that disappears only when the tools are built with an understanding of how people actually acquire knowledge.

-The foundational question driving the work is what works, for whom and in what context?
+So the foundational question becomes: what works, for whom, and in what context?
 Most AI tools today can't answer it because they have no model of the learner.
 They generate fluent text without knowing whether the student on the other end is working through a new idea or stuck on a misconception they've held for years.
-The team is building AI that tracks what they call the learning context: the who, what, when, where and with whom of a student's experience.
-With that kind of understanding, AI can calibrate difficulty in real time and keep a student working at the edge of what they know.
+Baraniuk’s team of researchers and engineering students is exploring ways for AI to track the learning context: the who, what, when, where, and with whom of a student's experience.
+With that kind of understanding, AI can appropriately scaffold in real time and keep a student working at the edge of what they know, thereby stretching the limits of what they could learn on their own.

+You can't study the learning context with classroom observations.
 That kind of research requires infrastructure that didn't exist until recently.
-SafeInsights, backed by a $90 million NSF investment, connects more than 14 digital learning platforms, including OpenStax, and lets researchers study learning across all of them without ever moving student data.
-The architecture works like clinical trials for education: researchers send questions to platforms, which run them in secure enclaves and return results.
-No student data ever leaves.
-It makes it possible to ask questions across millions of learners instead of a single classroom.
+SafeInsights, backed by a $90 million National Science Foundation (NSF) investment, is building the first national research infrastructure for education research.
+The design connects digital learning platforms, including OpenStax, with a community of researchers to study how students learn within them, and across them, without moving student data.
+This architecture enables researchers to send analyses to the platforms, which run them in secure enclaves to return aggregated results.
+No identifiable student data ever leaves.
+Think of it like a large-scale telescope that enables rigorous questions across millions of learners rather than a single classroom.

-Baraniuk, alongside Professor Lorenzo Luzi and research director Dr. Debshila Basu Mallick, taught a new course, ELEC 631: Human/AI Teaming in Education, that embedded Rice engineering students in Rice's Office of Academic Support for Undergraduate Students.
-The goal was to listen to peer tutors to understand the problems they face and design AI-supported solutions.
+Baraniuk, alongside Assistant Teaching Professor Lorenzo Luzi and scientific director Dr. Debshila Basu Mallick, taught a new project-based course, ELEC 631: Human/AI Teaming in Education, that embedded Rice students in Rice's Office of Academic Support for Undergraduate Students.
+The goal was to listen to peer tutors to understand the problems they face and design and prototype end-to-end AI-supported solutions.
 One team learned that tutors had to start every session from scratch and built a multi-agent AI application that tracks each student's learning context.
-Several teams are continuing to refine their designs.
+The teams iteratively refined their prototypes over the course of the term, and some continued to pursue them even after the course ended.
 For solutions that have been shown to work, OpenStax can extend them to students worldwide.